sophice/ahk-keyboard-locker/README.md

 # Settings

 Various settings can be changed by editing `settings.ini`.
-The file contains explanations for each setting.
+You can change the following settings.

 - keyboard shortcut and password
 - disable keyboard shortcut or password